CameronClay/zhex-bot/README.md

 Bot was setup to be deployed on heroku.
 Commit the repository to heroku and turn the bot on.

 ### Unit Testing
-- Unit testing done with pytest.
+- Some unit testing done with pytest.

 ### Tooling
 - Python